toaderflorin/eksia/_posts/2017-06-20-redux-async-flow.markdown

 <script src="https://gist.github.com/toaderflorin/4519a92c396ee2bb912bece07983a2cc.js"></script>

-The reducer is going to receive the sync actions dispached and will take appropriate steps to reduce the application step.
+The reducer is going to receive the sync actions dispatched and will take appropriate steps to reduce the application step.
 The async actions are the place where we are handling the "dirty" stuff, like making an http request.

 For the sake of simplicity, I chose to dispatch the actions inline, but we could (and should) extract them in a different action creator method.
-I also used the same action called *GET_ITEMS*, but you could use different actions for indicating the start, end and a potential error occurence in the operation.
+I also used the same action called *GET_ITEMS*, but you could use different actions for indicating the start, end and a potential error occurence in the occurrence eration.